 Males weigh between 75-100 pounds while females tip the scale between 60-90 pounds.
 From their shoulder, the breed stands between 24-28 inches tall.

-While Dobermans have a lean build, Rottweilers are more bulky.
+While Dobermans have a lean build, Rottweilers are bulkier.
 In fact, females can weigh anywhere between 80-100 pounds and males can weigh up to 135 pounds!

 Despite weighing more than Dobermans, Rottweilers are a comparable height, with the breed measuring between 24-27 inches at the shoulder.

-Unlike Dobermans, Rottweilers have flat-laying ears and blockier heads.
+Unlike Dobermans, Rottweilers have flat-lying ears and blockier heads.